 RCPCH ePortfolio as an educational supervisor

-RCPCH ePortfolio on the Kaizen platform is the online learning tool for you and your trainees to review activities and monitor progress through the curriculum.
-It stores everything trainees do in their timeline.
+RCPCH ePortfolio is on the risr/advance platform (formerly Kaizen).
+It's the online tool for you and your trainees to review activities and monitor progress through the curriculum,and stores everything trainees do in their timeline.
 You can read our RCPCH ePortfolio guidance for supporting training.

 Practically everything on RCPCH ePortfolio is trainee-led.
 This means that trainees start the forms.